Lasagne/Lasagne/docs/user/installation.rst

 .. code-block:: bash

-  python -c "import theano; print theano.sandbox.cuda.dnn.dnn_available() or theano.sandbox.cuda.dnn.dnn_avalailable.msg"
+  python -c "import theano; print theano.sandbox.cuda.dnn.dnn_available() or theano.sandbox.cuda.dnn.dnn_available.msg"

 It will print ``True`` if everything is fine, or an error message otherwise.
 There are no additional steps required for Theano to make use of cuDNN.